json-everything/json-everything/json-everything.net/wwwroot/md/vocabs-unique-keys.md

 A draft 2020-12 meta-schema which includes this vocabulary has been defined for convenience.
 The ID for the meta-schema is `https://gregsdennis.github.io/json-everything/meta/unique-keys`, and it can also be found at this address.

-***EDITOR'S COMMENT** Since this page has been moved to `json-everything.net`, these URLs will be updated soon to reflect the new domain.
+***EDITOR'S COMMENT** Since this page has been moved to `json-everything.net`, these URIs may be updated soon to reflect the new domain.
 I'm not sure how to go about versioning them yet.
 While I figure that out, the meta-schema should still be available at this address.
 The IDs remain the same.*

 ## 3. The `uniqueKeys` Keyword